AmadeusITGroup/pyapp/docs/config/distribution.md

 | `3.11` |
 | `3.12` |

-The source for pre-built distributions is the [python-build-standalone](https://github.com/indygreg/python-build-standalone) project.
+The source for pre-built distributions is the [python-build-standalone](https://github.com/indygreg/python-build-standalone) repository.
+Distributions are downloaded from the release section.

 Some distributions have [variants](https://gregoryszorc.com/docs/python-build-standalone/main/running.html) that may be configured with the `PYAPP_DISTRIBUTION_VARIANT` option:

 | Platform | Options |
 | --- | --- |
 | Linux | <ul><li><code>v1</code></li><li><code>v2</code></li><li><code>v3</code> (default)</li><li><code>v4</code></li></ul> |

+If you want to change the repository URL in order to targer your own GitHub fork/mirror, you can set the `PYAPP_DISTRIBUTION_CPYTHON_REPOSITORY` option.

 ### PyPy